Ebola flare-up over says WHO, as virus no longer spreading in West Africa

 Centers for Disease Control Warns of Zika Risk Ahead of Obama's Cuba Trip

+The Centers for Disease Control (CDC) has added Cuba to its list of countries and territories where Zika virus is spreading after a local case was confirmed.
 The first case of local transmission of Zika virus in the country was confirmed Tuesday: State media reported a 21-year-old Havana woman who had not traveled outside of Cuba was diagnosed after suffering symptoms of Zika, NBC News reported.
+Cuba was one of a handful of countries that had previously only reported cases contracted while traveling abroad.
+The CDC advises that pregnant women...

 Share: